Do I Need Permission for International Travel?

 Do I need permission to travel out of the country with my child?

-If applying for a passport with both parents present is not possible, there are numerous steps you need to take as carefully outlined by the U.S. Department of State:
+If applying for a passport with both parents or guardians present is not possible, there are numerous steps you need to take depending on your situation.

 - A court order or divorce decree